Fuugarlu/vndb-random/README.md

 ___

-Data isn't saved anywhere, so don't worry about privacy or anything.

-Note that the main branch is dev.
-The gh-pages branch is deployed.

-___

 **Changelog:**
 - 2024/11/03: Added filters for release/English.
 Added info page.
 Added message for VNs generated multiple times in a row.
+- 2024/11/12: Added a "Show History" button.
+It gets cleared when you change any settings.

 ___

 **Known issues:**
 - Currently none.
-I guess non-descriptive error messages?
+I guess non-descriptive error messages and some "any" types.

+___

+Data isn't saved anywhere, so don't worry about privacy or anything.

+Note that the main branch is dev.
+The gh-pages branch is deployed.

+Runs locally via "npm run dev" on http://localhost:3000/vndb-random